org-metaeffekt/metaeffekt-documentation-template/README.md

 ## DISCLAIMER
 Currently, the provided inventory is empty.
-We promise to add some example data to illustrate the use.
+We promise to add some example data to better illustrate the use cases.